DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Then you're going to stay at base too?"

-"If Jeanne-sama will not return from the forest, I'm going to burn it all down and cut down remaining foreign gods.
+"If Jeanne-sama will not return from the forest, I'm going to burn it all down and cut down remaining sidhes.
 I'm already resolved to it."

 Farin turned around and he could see her profile.
-Her strong will to destroy the foreign gods were coming from absolute loyalty to the master.
+Her strong will to destroy the sidhes were coming from absolute loyalty to the master.
 Before Kai could say anything Urza's strongest warrior already returned back.

 ---